firepear/homefarm/README.md

 configuration management.
 You can test that everything is working by running `'ansible -m ping [NODE_NAME]'` from the control node.

+## Build and initialize BOINC on the farm

-When all initial compute nodes have been installed, return to the control node and run `'ansible-playbook compute-nodes.yml'` to install and start BOINC on them.
+When all compute nodes have been installed, return to the control node

-## Set up BOINC projects

-In the `node_config` directory you will find a file named `example_node.yml`.
-This is a boilerplate per-node configuration file.
-Its purpose is defining any per-node configuration that is needed by the homefarm playbooks.
-It is where you define which projects

-1. Define the projects the farm will be working on by editing `projects.yml`:
-     * Edit the placeholder `PROJ_URL`, `PROJ_EMAIL_ADDR`, and
-       `PROJ_PASSWORD` values for each project.
-     * Change the project `status` if you'd like.
-     * Add/delete stanzas as needed.
-1. When info for all projects has been added, save the file and run the command `'ansible-playbook update-projects.yml'`.
+and:

+1. Run `'ansible-playbook compute-nodes.yml'` to build and start BOINC on the compute nodes.
+1. Run `'ansible-playbook update-projects.yml'` to attach nodes to projects.

-Your compute farm should begin communicating with the servers of your projects, and start crunching workunits.
+Your compute farm should then begin communicating with the servers of your projects, and start crunching workunits!